DSCKGEC/Libraryly/readme.md

 ## Getting started

 Everyone is welcomed to contribute to our project.
 Mentioning in bold, **you do not need to know the tech stack and tools beforehand to be a part of our project**.
-This is a learn-and-build projects where the contributors build alonside learning the various concepts and technologies involved.
-Below are a few prerequisites and installation guides
+This is a learn-and-build projects where the contributors build alongside learning the various concepts and technologies involved. <br />Below are a few prerequisites and installation guides:

 ### Prerequisites